 Period of Performance.

-This BSCA will be effective as of the Effective Date and will remain in full force and effect thereafter unless and until terminated by Written Notice from either Party pursuant to the terms of this BSCA.
+This BSCA will be effective as of the Effective Date and will remain in full force and effect thereafter unless and until cancelled by Written Notice by Boeing pursuant to the terms of this BSCA.

 The period of performance listed in Attachment 1 for each Product, which will include initial manufacturing activities required to support delivery of such Product, begins and ends on the dates shown for such Product in Attachment 1 of this BSCA.